emilygv/emilyvernon.com/_posts/2026-02-05-a-cultures-operating-system.md

 # image: "/assets/newsletter/2026-02-05/map.png"
 description: A culture’s operating system shapes how brands are experienced end-to-end, including what customers expect, how interactions are designed and where effort sits.
 further_reading:
-    - The Future is Not Your Heritage, Sorry
+    - Feeling like a Subculture Tourist
     - Authenticity Range
-    - Trend Versus Opportunity
+    - Freeing Effects of Travel on Creativity
 ---

 ![](/assets/newsletter/2026-02-05/map.png)